The Impact of MCP and LLMs on Software Development - A Practical Example

 Frequently Asked Questions (FAQ)

-MCP lets developers “one-shot” complex tasks like writing queries, updating schemas, or configuring routers without switching tools.
-It automates the same steps you'd perform manually with a CLI, turning multi-step workflows into single prompts inside your IDE or agent-based environment.
+MCP lets developers one-shot complex tasks like writing queries, updating schemas, or configuring routers without switching between tools or copying and pasting information by hand.
+In the schema scenario it automates the same steps you would otherwise perform manually with the CLI, turning a multi-step workflow into a single prompt.